scroll

 • Engineers or architects responsible for site plans if the collapse of a structure that caused injuries was due to faulty design

-A third-party lawsuit may also seek money that workers’ compensation does not pay, including payments for pain and suffering, emotional distress, and loss of companionship.
+A third-party lawsuit lets you seek payments for pain and suffering, emotional distress, and loss of companionship.

 Jonathan is incredible in the results, I recommend to all construction workers, incredible results.